digital-services-act/transparency-database/resources/markdown/api-documentation.md

 This is a required attribute, and it tells us what type of content is targeted by the statement of reason.

-The value provided must be one of the following:
+The value provided must be an array with at least one of the following:

 <ul class='ecl-unordered-list'>
 @php